Carmen, before her flower crown days...

 A: Once it's in use, how long it lasts really depends on how you care for it.
 Keeping your soap on a draining soap dish or on a shower rack to allow it to dry out between uses will extend its life.
 In our household, one full sized bar usually lasts between 2-3 weeks.

-Q: Where do you get the fruit for your jams, and is it certified organic?
+Q: Where do you get the fruit for your jams?

-A: We are fortunate to have great relationships with several local certified organic orchards and while we may subsidize occasionally with organic fruit from the farmers market, knowing our farmers and getting to go onsite to chat with them about what's in season (and sometimes even help pick!) is the BEST source of inspiration.
-We work with Everett Family Farm, Birdsong Orchards, and Pleasure Point Orchards regularly.
+A: We are fortunate to have great relationships with several local certified organic orchards and while we may subsidize occasionally with fruit from the farmers market, knowing our farmers and getting to go onsite to chat with them about what's in season (and sometimes even help pick!) is the BEST source of inspiration.
+We work with Everett Family Farm, JSM Organics, Birdsong Orchards, and Pleasure Point Orchards regularly.
 Knowing about their farms and practices makes us big fans and we are honored to preserve their fruit for you.
+While most of the farms we source from are certified organic, we also value and purchase from folks whose ethics are in alignment with ours, but who have chosen to discontinue their formal certification.